Gravitational lens: Description

 Where there are easily visible distortions such as the formation of Einstein rings, arcs, and multiple images.
 Despite being considered "strong", the effect is in general relatively small, such that even a galaxy with a mass more than 100 billion times that of the Sun will produce multiple images separated by only a few arcseconds.
 Galaxy clusters can produce separations of several arcminutes.
-In both cases the galaxies and sources are quite distant, many hundreds of megaparsecs away from the Milky Way Galaxy.
+In both cases the galaxies and sources are quite distant, many hundreds of megaparsecs away from the Milky Way.